bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 ## Web Cache

-The resource-oriented architecture of BEAR.Sunday naturally lends itself to distributed caching, inherent to the Web.
-By adhering to Web fundamentals, BEAR.Sunday leverages CDN-centric distributed cache systems to achieve the high performance and availability demanded by modern web applications.
+By integrating resource-oriented architecture with modern CDN technology, we achieve distributed caching that surpasses traditional server-side TTL caching.
+BEAR.Sunday's design philosophy adheres to the fundamental principles of the Web, utilizing a CDN-centered distributed caching system to ensure high performance and availability.

 - **Distributed Caching**: By caching on the client, CDN, and server-side, both CPU and network costs are minimized.